Federated Group

 Federated Group was an American chain of consumer electronics retail stores with 67 stores in California, Texas, Arizona, and Kansas.
-The company was founded by Wilfred Schwartz in 1970 and opened the first deep discount consumer electronics "superstore" in the United States.
-In 1987, Federated Group was the fourth-largest discounter of consumer electronics in the U.S. Its company headquarters were in City of Commerce, California and later in Sunnyvale, California.
-Federated Group was sold in 1987 to Atari and sold again in 1989 to Silo.
+The company was founded by Wilfred Schwartz in 1970, and opened the first deep discount consumer electronics "superstore" in the United States.
+In 1987, Federated Group was the fourth-largest discounter of consumer electronics in the U.S. The company's headquarters were in City of Commerce, California and later in Sunnyvale, California.
+Federated Group was sold to Atari in 1987, and sold again to Silo in 1989.

 History

 Federated Group was started by Wilfred Schwartz in 1970 when he bought a 25,000-square-foot warehouse in Los Angeles from an electronics company and turned part of it into a retail store.
-In 1976, Federated Group closed two stores and built a 20,000-square-foot "superstore" in Westminster, California.
-The company expanded quickly and launched a major expansion into Texas in December 1984.
+In 1976, Federated Group closed two stores and built a 20,000-square-foot "superstore" in Westminster, California - the label superstore referring to their large size, leaving the company with 3 stores located in Hollywood, West LA, and Westminster.
+At least 8 stores were added in the ensuing years before 1982.

+The company expanded quickly in 1984 after going from a private company to publicly traded, and launched a major expansion into Texas, with 25 stores operating by December 1984.

 The timing of the expansion into Texas hurt Federated Group since the state was experiencing an economic slowdown from the oil bust.
-In Federated Group's home territory of Los Angeles, the competition was increasing due to the entrance of Circuit City into the market in 1985.
+In Federated Group's home territory of Los Angeles, the competition was increasing due to the entrance of Circuit City into the market in 1985, by which time 40 stores were operating in Arizona, Texas, and California.

-Federated Group began to lose money in August 1987, so Schwartz decided to sell the company to Atari for US$67.3 million.